Kannagi/AltairX/README.md

 New computer and new CPU PoC

 The main processor of the Altair K1 is a VLIW In Order CPU.
-It has 4 internal memory:
+It has 3 internal memory:
-A SRAM memory (Scratchpad) for 128 KiB instructions.
-Another SRAM memory (Scratchpad) for 128 KiB data.
+128 KiB L1 data Scratchpad memory.
+128 KiB L1 instruction Scratchpad memory.
-A 32 KiB cache memory.
-(Direct mapped)
+32 KiB  L1 data cache (Direct mapped or Set-associative 2/4 ways).

-256B SRAM memory for I / O.
+1/4 MIB L2 cache (Set-associative 2/4 ways).
+1/4 MIB L2 cache Scratchpad memory.

 The processor has no branch prediction, it will be based on the delay slot (1 cycle for Fetch) and 1 decode cycle + Jump (Delay)